WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 - **no additional cost** for enabling encryption

+* there is something called **default encryption**.
+This will ensure that every object you put into a bucket will get encrypted. **You can use AES-256 or KMS**.

+- remember that **encryption only applies to objects uploaded AFTER the encryption was turned on**.
+Existing objects are NOT encrypted.

+* you can **override the default encryption PER object basis when uploading**.

 #### Replication

 - s3 enables you to turn on **cross region replication of given bucket**, but **you have to have versioning enabled ON THE ORIGIN AND THE TARGET BUCKET to be able to enable CRR**